exonum/exonum-doc/src/contributing.md

 so explain the reasoning for your decisions.

 !!! tip
-    Further explanation about commit message conventions is available [here](http://chris.beams.io/posts/git-commit/).
+    Further explanation about commit message conventions is available [here][git:messages].

-If a particular commit references another issue, please add the reference, for example `refs #1234`, or `fixes #4321`.
+If a particular commit references another issue or PR, please add the reference, for example `refs #1234`, or `fixes #4321`.
 Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.

+!!! tip
     Please refer to the [Git manual](https://git-scm.com/doc) for more information about Git.

 ### Pull Request Naming and Descriptions

-If a pull request is specifically not to be considered for merging (yet), please prefix the title with `WIP:` and/or use [task lists][gh:task-lists] in the body of the pull request to indicate tasks are pending.
+If a pull request is specifically not to be considered for merging (yet), please prefix its title with `WIP:`.
+You may use [task lists][gh:task-lists] in the body of the pull request to indicate pending tasks.

-The body of the pull request should contain enough description about what the patch does together with any justification/reasoning.
+The body of the pull request should contain enough description about what the patch does together with any justification or reasoning.
 You should include references to any discussions.

 ### Peer Reviews and PR Amendments